john-a-ellis/Credit_Card_Fraud/README.md

 As recommended by Scikit Learn[1] Balanced Accuracy is a more appropriate objective metric over accuracy when working with imbalanced classes in the target, as it weighs each sample according to the inverse prevlaence of its true class.
 It is this metric that is used to assess each model's performance.
 ___
 ## Part 5 Assessing various machine learning algorithms.
+The following models were reviewed for their ability to achieve a balanced accuracy score while maximizing the recall of the model.

 ### 1. Logistic Regression
 `         Confusion Matrix: LogisticRegression`
 `         Predicted Legitimate 0	Predicted Fraudulent 1`